 What is the issue?

 Paper and cardboard make up about 30-40% of the waste stream.
 That is a huge amount of resources with the potential to be diverted.
 The production of paper from virgin materials produces air, water, and land pollution.
 Worldwide, the pulp and paper industry is the fourth largest industrial consumer of energy, accounting for 6 percent of all the world's energy use.
 The pulp and paper industry uses more water to produce one tonne of product than any other industry.

 Almost every community that has a paper recycling program.
-Our recycling Waste Reduction Hub lists 451 programs for paper and cardboard recycling – more than for any other material.
+Our recycling Waste Reduction Hub lists over 400 programs for paper and cardboard recycling – more than for any other material.

 What happens after?